 Scenario 4: The data type for a field changes

-When data first arrives for a particular source, the system uses an automated "trainer" to model the data.
+When data first arrives for a particular source, the system uses a "trainer" to model the data.
 This process determines the appropriate field type (e.g., string, integer, date, boolean).
 This becomes part of the blueprint (schema) for each table.

 If, at some point, the data type for a field changes to one that is not compatible with the blueprint field type, a new table version will be generated.
 Let’s use our sample data to illustrate.

 customer data pipeline has four fields ( cust_id, cust_first, cust_last, cust_zip ).
 This will result in a table named customer_v1 that looks like this (field types included in parens):